 I wanted to tell you how profoundly helpful my Skype lesson was.
 I’ve made significant progress on my singing as I’ve been using what you showed me.
 I’m really looking forward to another lesson with you. – Lilly Sutton, Alexander Technique teacher in Knoxville, Tennessee

 Skype Movement Coaching is largely based on the principles of the Alexander Technique.
 It is not a therapy, or a substitute for medical care.
-It is not a “cure” for conditions such as back pain, repetitive strain injury and the like, but it does address posture and movement patterns that may contribute to these conditions.
+It is not a “cure” for conditions such as back pain, repetitive strain injury and the like, but it does address posture and movement patterns that often contribute to these conditions.

 Having just started to experiment with Skype coaching myself, I booked a session with Robert out of curiosity.
 It was not only very helpful to me personally, but also gave me great insight into how you can work effectively using this medium.
 Since then I’ve done a few coaching sessions with him and I highly recommend his approach for both absolute beginners and those with more experience. – Imogen Ragone, Alexander Technique teacher and website designer in Wilmington, Delaware